-a) relevant parts of Resolution 102 (Rev. Antalya, 2006) of the Plenipotentiary Conference;
+a) relevant parts of Resolution 102 (Rev. Guadalajara, 2010) of the Plenipotentiary Conference;

 b) Resolution 133 (Rev. Guadalajara, 2010) of the Plenipotentiary Conference;

 c) relevant outcomes of the two phases of the World Summit on the Information Society;

 d) the evolving role of the World Telecommunication Standardization Assembly, in accordance with Resolution 122 (Rev. Guadalajara, 2010) of the Plenipotentiary Conference,